functionalfriday/fsharp-saturn-demos/WineTasting/README.md

 - currently the database is copied (!) from main folder to bin/Debug/net5...
 This is stupid -> fix

+## 2021-04-21

+we didn't write a single line of code

+where should we store our data?

+We spent a lot of time talking about configuration stuff.

+We didn't decide yet.

 ## 2021-04-15

 - create new wine from website using saturn controller works (proof-of-concept)